 Where I live, many women are still not protected, face many difficulties, they cannot fulfill their dreams.

-At my age or even younger, some of you were forced by your parents to get married, not allowed to go to school, and even couldn't get a job to help support your family.
+At my age or even younger, some of my friends were forced by their parents to get married, not allowed to go to school, and not even allowed to work to help support their families.

 Parents' prohibition makes you feel unloved, unsupported, and unencouraged by your family, so you leave.